nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

 using computational-geometry-based descriptions.
 In what follows, base classes for frequently used shapes and geometric primitives are proposed:

+    :ref:`NXcg_primitive`:
+        Base class from which most other NXcg classes that define specific primitives inherit.

     :ref:`NXcg_ellipsoid`:
         A description for a set of possibly dissimilar oriented ellipsoids.